Guide collection

 Do not use this page to decide

-• Do not say the reader has, lacks, or should identify with TCM Body Types and Constitution Tendencies.
+• Do not say the reader has, lacks, or should identify with TCM Body Types - Nine Constitution Tendencies Compared.

 • Do not recommend foods, herbs, teas, supplements, formulas, extracts, doses, restrictions, products, or routines.